DiogoLanc/Vue_Airports_CRUD/README.md

 - **AirportForm Component**: Handles user input for adding new airports and emits an **add-airport** event to the parent.
 - **AirportList Component**: Displays the list of airports and provides functionality for editing and deleting airports.
 It emits **delete-airport** and **update-airport** events to the parent.

+I initially considered breaking down the project into three components (one more for displaying individual airport items), but given my limited experience with Vue, I decided that having just two components, AirportForm for form submission and AirportList for displaying and managing the airport list, would provide a more manageable and clear structure for this project.